kitex-contrib/xds/README.md

 For example: set the key and value to "stage" and "canary" to match the above rules defined in VirtualService.

 * We can first define a MetaExtractor and pass it to `RouterMiddleware` through `xdssuite.WithRouterMetaExtractor`.
+  * Notice: If RouterMetaExtractor is not configured, metainfo.GetAllValues will be used by default.
 ```
 var (
 	routeKey   = "stage"